xypron/kernel-edgerouter/README.md

 ```

 The install step copies the kernel as file &lt;version&gt;.vmlinux
 to directory /boot.
-It has to be copied manually to the partion used by
+It has to be copied manually to the partition used by
 u-boot.